 This unfortunate event brought our brotherhood to an unpredictable stalemate, leading our fraternity to fall dormant on campus in 2006.

 To many, this seemed to be the end of our fraternity's rich history.
 However, little did they know that it was nothing more than the start of a new chapter.
-Through the bond of our alumni, the collaboration of our General Head Quarters, and the hard work of our re-founding fathers, the Quebec Alpha colony at McGill University was re-installed in April 2018, with the official re-establishment of our chapter planned for November 2019.
+Through the bond of our alumni, the collaboration of our General Head Quarters, and the hard work of our re-founding fathers, the Quebec Alpha colony at McGill University was re-installed in April 2018.
+On the 23rd of November 2019, The Quebec Alpha chapter of Phi Delta Theta was officially re-inaugurated at McGill.

 Throughout the centuries, many Phi Delts became great men and contributed to the greatness of our brotherhood.
 Join us to write your own page in our fraternity's legendary history.